How To Sign Up a Phone Number For Spam Calls/Texts (2023)

 If you want to blow up someones phone for free, you're probably going to have to do some manual work because blowupthephone free version does not exist.
 But if you're ready to spend a small amout of money, this is probably the best option.

 You can send your target a bunch of spoof texts, spoof calls or prank calls using this site.
 It is one of the best and most user-friendly sites for this purpose.
+It also provides an virtual phone number or virtual to use instead of your own when sending calls and texts.
+This site also has phone app for Android or Apple.

 You can make multiple accounts for popular messaging apps such as WhatsApp, Telegram, and LINE.
 No real phone or SIM card is required.
 They have the tools needed to verify and create accounts on any platform that requires SMS or phone verification.